-Summer Intern Housing - Bay Area
+Summer Intern Housing - Bay Area in 2019

 Every year, students around the country vie for internships with top companies like Uber, Google, and Facebook.
 It’s a grueling process to say the least, as the nation’s best and brightest tend to make for tough competition.
 You’d think that by the time acceptance letters are mailed out, the worst of it would be over.